Conversational AI for Healthcare: 2025 Guide & Use Cases

 The Prosper Team

 Healthcare is buried in administrative tasks.
 Nearly one in three staff members in U.S. hospitals hold non clinical roles, spending countless hours on phone calls and paperwork.
-This immense administrative burden creates friction for everyone, leading to long hold times for patients and burnout for staff.
+This immense administrative burden creates friction for everyone, leading to long hold times for patients and severe burnout for staff.
 This is where conversational AI for healthcare comes in, offering a powerful way to automate communication, streamline workflows, and put the focus back on patient care.

 How Does Conversational AI Work?